GenericName1911/SC-Zip-Tools/README.md

 # SC-Zip-Tools

-These tool are used for compressing/decompressing Supercell's game assets, _specifically_ for CSV and TOML files.
+These tools are used for compressing/decompressing Supercell's game assets, _specifically_ for CSV and TOML files.
 Just drag and drop the files onto the tool (OR use it via CLI arguments), and it will do the work for you.
 Make sure to run `setup.py` before using any scripts!

 The `.pyw` ([python no-console extension](https://docs.python.org/2/using/windows.html#executing-scripts)) file should be run using `Python`.
 It has been used to prevent unnecessary console flashing.
 If you are unable to run `.pyw` files, rename them to `.py` .
 Requires Python version >=3.5

 Video Demonstration: (Soon)

-For any errors or feedback, feel free to message me anytime on discord`@generic_name_1911`.
+For any errors or feedback, feel free to message me anytime on discord `@generic_name_1911`.

 ## Features: